 But when mythologists hear of stereotypes, we take the cue and look deeper, in search of the archetypes.
 We think of other famous walls built to keep out the barbarians in China, in the West Bank, in Berlin.
 Some of those walls, of course, were built to prevent the citizenry from escaping.
 Gaza, for example.
 We know that when it’s convenient, gatekeepers such as Ronald Reagan will happily stand with the majority (“Mr. Gorbachev, tear down this wall!”) for a photo-op.
 And when it isn’t, they won’t.

-And we remember the great walls that were unable to keep Dionysus and his bacchants out of Thebes.
-Dionysus is the archetypal Other who destroys inappropriate boundaries.
+To conclude, let’s shift back to older mythologies.
+We remember the great walls that were unable to keep Dionysus and his bacchants out of Thebes.
+In archetypal terms Dionysus is the Other who destroys inappropriate boundaries.
 Here is his basic rule: the higher and thicker the walls, the greater the repression (or oppression), the more furious and unforgiving his response.
 Or if you prefer: the brightest lights cast the darkest shadows.
 Like the mestizos (hybrids of Spain and Native America) coming to reclaim their territory – or like the Palestinians who are indigenous to their land – he penetrates the defenses on his way home, because he is our own self.
 But Dionysus can destroy the walls – and perhaps the whole city – when he is disrespected.

 His half-brother Hermes offers us an alternative to the explosive return of the repressed.
 He mediates the boundaries (physical, social and mental) rather than destroying them.
 So Hermes is the patron deity of those who live at or attempt to cross the borders: traders, translators, gamblers, furniture movers, psychotherapists, negotiators, diplomats, bankers, smugglers, thieves and all travellers, including immigrants.
 Read here for a more detailed discussion.